Click here to visit our sponsor Absolute Authentic

 The season got off to the best possible start with both drivers scoring points and Rosberg posting the fastest lap.
 After that, it was pretty much downhill.

-What could go wrong did go wrong, and the season - Williams worst since 1978 - was best summed up by Patrick Head, who, at the launch of the 2007 car, admitted that he and Frank were ashamed of their team's performance the previous year.
+What could go wrong did go wrong, and the season - Williams worst since 1978 - was best summed up by Patrick Head, who, at the launch of the 2007 car, admitted that he and Frank were "ashamed" of their team's performance the previous year.

 Reliability was dreadful, with the team completing just 58% of the laps that comprised the 2006 championship, and Head admits that the team wasted time on an overly complex gearbox.

-For the most part the drivers did their best, but whenever they appeared capable of grabbing a result something would go wrong, most notably at Monaco, when Webber, heading for a sure third place, suffered a cracked exhaust collector which leaked hot gasses onto a wiring loom.
+For the most part the drivers did their best, but whenever they appeared capable of grabbing a result something would go wrong, most notably at Monaco, when Webber, heading for a sure fire third place, suffered a cracked exhaust collector which leaked hot gasses onto a wiring loom.

 In July, the British team confirmed that it would be running Toyota powerplants in 2007, though this was not enough to prevent Webber announcing that he was jumping ship to Red Bull.